CyrusYip/hugo-theme-yue/README.md

 ## Features

 - Minimal appearance
-- Mobile-first and responsive
+- Easy to install (with Git and Hugo installed, create a website in a few seconds)
+- Detailed documentation
 - Automatic dark mode
-- SCSS
 - Multilingual
     - Translation list in single page
     - Language selector (go to corresponding page or homepage)